-Victoria is a Solicitor in our Military claims team.
+Victoria is an Associate in our Military claims team.

 Victoria first joined Bolt Burdon Kemp as a paralegal in March 2015.
 She then commenced her training contract with the firm before qualifying as a solicitor in April 2018.
 Victoria chose to qualify into our Military team after completing a six month placement as part of her training contract.